mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 {% include callout.html type="note" content="The memory assigned to the head job may need to be increased in case the pipeline fails with an `out of memory` error when downloading the singularity images of the tools." %}

 ## Add a pipeline
 Some general tips and instructions on how to add a pipeline can be found in the [Seqera help pages](https://docs.seqera.io/platform/24.1/launch/launchpad/).
 Below are instructions on what to fill in the specific fields to run the ONTViSc pipeline on Gadi and Setonix.
 Similarly to compute environments, you can add a workflow in your personal or organisation workspace.
-Just click on your user name in the top left corner of the page, select the corresponding workspace, but then navigate to the Launchpad tab.
+Just click on your user name in the top left corner of the page, select the corresponding workspace, and then navigate to the Launchpad tab.
 ### Name
 Provide a name according to the given instructions.
 ### Compute environment